How to download your visualization as a PDF

 To choose the PDF export, go to step 4: Publish & Embed.
 Click on the button that says "PDF", and you'll see options appearing below it.

-When you click on the PDF button, you'll see four settings.
-Three of them define the size.
+When you click on the PDF button, you'll see three settings, plus three advanced ones.

 The width and height of your format are pre-filled with the width and height of your chart as you've defined in step 3: Visualize.
 Type in new numbers in the Format text fields in your chosen Units (inch, mm, pixel) to change the size of your PDF.
 Doing so allows you to also define the ratio (e.g. when typing in 500px x 1000px instead of 1000px x 1000px).
 You can also enter very high numbers like 4000 x 50000 px – something you wouldn't be able to display in step 3.

-- Color mode: Here you have the choice between RGB (meaning "red, green, blue") or CYMK (meaning "cyan, yellow, magenta, black").
-CMYK are print colors, while RGB is for everything digital.
+Once you click on Show advanced options, you have three more options.First, the Color mode.
+Here you have the choice between RGB (meaning "red, green, blue") or CYMK (meaning "cyan, yellow, magenta, black").
+CMYK is print colors, while RGB is for everything digital.
 If you want to print your chart eventually (e.g. in a magazine), use CMYK.
 If you want to show your chart in a report or presentation that people can download on the web, use RGB.

 And that's it!
 You'll find your downloaded PDF in your "Downloads" folder.